 Bordering Del Cerro, Allied Gardens, Tierrasanta, Santee and El Cajon is San Carlos San Carlos is one of San Diego’s top neighborhoods to raise a family in.
-The Wolf Real Estate Team recognizes San Carlos as being a prime location for families looking to move to the San Diego suburbs for more affordable housing, great schools, and safe neighborhoods.
+The Wolf Real Estate Team recognizes San Carlos as being a prime location for families looking to move to the San Diego suburbs for more affordable housing, high ranked schools, and low criminal activity neighborhoods.
 Continue reading to find out if you should buy a home in San Carlos.

 San Carlos Neighborhood Overview

 San Carlos is one of the suburbs located in East San Diego County and consists mainly of single-family homes and recreation areas.
 Families are drawn to the area for its affordable housing, beautiful rolling hills scenery, the closeness to shopping and restaurants, the low criminal activitiy neighborhoods and of course, for the high ranked schools.
 Many families move from metro San Diego to San Carlos for larger houses to live in, homes with yards, and the suburb experience.